Free Flight Indoor - 2015/04

 The Thermal Thumbers of Metro Atlanta held Indoor Record Trials on January 3 and two AMA records were set.
 Joshua Finn set the Category I Open AMA F1D record with a flight of 19:22.
 He also set a Category I Open F1R record with a matching flight time of 19:22.

-Congratulations to Josh on his record performances and a good start for the 2015 Indoor season.
+Congratulations to Josh on his record performances and a good start for the 2015 indoor season.

 Stripped Rubber